krishna6688/Portfolio/README.md

 * Open index.html file.
 * Change "Name" , "Title" , "Fvicon Img" , "Details" and "Social Media Links" and give a commit.
 * Open settings of the repo , scroll down and click on Pages.
-* In sources select main branch ( by default none is selected ) and click on Save then you will get your web link.
+* In sources select main branch ( by default none is selected ) and click on Save then you will get your web link ( you can also add your custom domain that option is at the end of same page).
 * Your web is ready!

 <h5>Inspired from xditya.me</h5>